From Left : Disha Sanjanwala, Stacey Madden, Leskin Lambert, Emma Riley, Julia Brachi, Erica Adkins (Maternity Leave), Tina Voordouw, Kogie Naidoo

 My name is Shea Bowden I am the Associate Principal of senior school.
 I am very lucky to be leading a very talented and hardworking Senior school syndicate full of passionate teachers!
 I have a passion for sport, in particular running and I believe in a programme that includes an active approach to learning and problem-solving skills, I am the PE/ Health co-ordinator in the school also.
 Please feel free to come and see me about any concerns or suggestions you may have.
 I look forward to meeting you.

-Miss Erica Taylor - Room 4, Year 6
+Mrs Erica Taylor - Room 4, Year 6

 Miss Kendal Orr - Room 3, Year 6

 Kia ora, Malo e lelei, Talofa, Kia orana, Bula vinaka and welcome!
-My name is Kendal Orr and I have been teaching at Manurewa West Primary School for almost 4 years.
+My name is Kendal Orr and I have been teaching at Manurewa West Primary School for about 4 years.
 I am teaching Year 6s in Room 3 and look forward to having a wicked year.
 My main passion within teaching is building positive and effective relationships with the students and their families, and believe this is an important part of a strong education.
 This year will be a positive challenge for the students and I as together we embark on a journey of lots of learning and successes.
 Come in and say hi!

 Mr Owen Dilling - Room 22, Year 6